hai-on-op/core/user-docs/docs/getting-started.md

 After minting, you can:

 - Provide HAI liquidity on supported DEXes to earn fees and incentives.
-- Stake KITE to boost your haiVELO rewards.
+- Stake KITE to boost your native rewards.
 - Contribute to the [Stability Pool](./stability-pool) for liquidation yield.

 ---